-In this article you will learn how to find duplicate rows from SQL table based on a key column value, think you have marketing data, you want to delete all duplicate email ids from contact list table.
+In this article you will learn how to search duplicate rows from SQL table based on a key column value, think you have marketing data, you want to delete all duplicate email ids from contact list table.

 First we find out all duplicate records and insert them into a temporary table, so we can use as reference while cleaning duplicate records